zmcartor/zmcartor.github.com/_posts/2015-03-01-estimate-like-a-professional.md

 spending appropriate time coding throwaway tests, psuedocode, and ensuring X actually does talk to Y in the assumed manner.
 Investigate every avenue. **The side affect of putting in the time is confidence in your estimate!** Confidence in estimates begets confidence in the sprint timeline.
-A team consistently shipping when they say they will accrues the trust and confidence of the business.
+A team consistently shipping on schedule accrues the trust and confidence of the business.